 Makes 10-12 Donuts

 Cinnamon Sugar Coating

-In a large bowl mix the sugar, baking powder, salt and nutmeg.
-Add eggs, milk and melted butter.
+In a large bowl mix the sugar, baking powder, salt, and nutmeg.
+Add eggs, milk, and melted butter.
 Beat well.
 Add 3 cups of the flour, beating until blended.
 Add one more cup of flour and beat well.
 The dough should be soft and sticky but firm enough to handle.
-If you feel its necessary, add up to 1/2 cup more flour.
+If you feel it's necessary, add up to 1/2 cup more flour.
 Cover with plastic wrap and chill for at least one hour.

 Remove your dough from the fridge and begin heating oil 360F in your deep fryer.
 Working half the dough at a time, roll it out on a floured surface to about 1/2" thickness.
 Cut out circles using a doughnut cutter or large biscuit or cookie cutter.
-Peel out donuts and place them in the fryer basket, then slowly lower into fryer.
+Peel out donuts and place them in the fryer basket, then slowly lower them into the fryer.
 Flip them over as they puff and turn them a couple more times as they cook.
 They will take about 2-3 minutes in total and will be lovely and golden brown all over.

-Remove from the oil and set them on paper towels, then place them into a brown bag and add the cinnamon sugar coating.
+Remove from the oil and set them on paper towels, then place them into a brown bag and add the cinnamon-sugar coating.
 Shake gently to cover them.